dom-kufel/dom-s-kufel.github.io/publications/README.md

 <details>
 <summary>Analytical modelling of temperature effects on AMPA-type synapse </summary>
 <div markdown="1">
-<span style="font-family:Times New Roman; font-size:0.9em;">**Field:** Computational Neuroscience <br> **Main Points:** Used ODE-based modelling for understanding temperature effects on AMPA-type synapses in brain.
+<span style="font-size:0.85em;">**Field:** Computational Neuroscience <br> **Main Points:** Used ODE-based modelling for understanding temperature effects on AMPA-type synapses in brain.
 Simplified the ODEs using some physically-motivated assumptions and shown how the obtained analytical solution faithfully reproduces the results of biological experiments. </span>
 </div>
 </details>
 <span style="color:grey"><ins>D. Kufel</ins>, G. Wojcik (2018)</span>\